RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_writer_class.md

 }
 ```
-***

-Create the Paragraph Units in the Output File
+## Create the Paragraph Units in the Output File
---

-Add another (required) member of the [IBilingualWriter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualWriter.yml) interface.
-This method is used to loop through the paragraph units of the intermediary (SDLXliff) file and output the unit elements to our target BIL file.
-We will leave this method empty for the moment and fill it with the required application logic later.
+Add another required member of the [IBilingualWriter](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualWriter.yml) interface.
+This method loops through the paragraph units of the intermediary SDLXLIFF file and writes the corresponding `unit` elements to the target BIL file.
+Leave the method empty for now and add the implementation later.

 # [C#](#tab/tabid-5)
 ```cs